-What it is: It’s a nutrient that your bones, muscles, and immune system need.
+What it is: A nutrient that your bones, muscles, and immune system need.
 Your doctor can check your vitamin D level with a blood test.

-Why you need it: Your body needs it in order to use the calcium you get from food or supplements.
-RA tends to be worse in people who are low on vitamin D, but it’s not clear why.
+Why you need it: Your body needs it to use the calcium you get from food or supplements.
+RA tends to be worse in people who are low in vitamin D, but it isn’t clear why.

-How to get it: It’s added to almost all milk and to some orange juices, breakfast cereals, and soy or nut milks.
+How to get it: It’s added to almost all milk and to some orange juices, breakfast cereals, and soy and nut milks.
 (Check the label).
-Egg yolks, salmon, tuna, and sardines naturally have some vitamin D in them.
-Your body also makes vitamin D from sunlight, but because you’ll need to wear sunscreen to protect your skin, you might not want to rely on the sun for your vitamin D.
+Egg yolks, salmon, tuna, and sardines naturally have some vitamin D. Your body also makes vitamin D in sunshine, but because you’ll need to wear sunscreen to protect your skin, you might not want to rely on sun exposure for your vitamin D.